-Tampa, Florida January , 1998
+Tampa, Florida

-GROUP TECHNOLOGIES CORPORATION REVOCABLE PROXY
+REVOCABLE PROXY

-(SOLICITED ON BEHALF OF THE BOARD OF DIRECTORS OF GROUP TECHNOLOGIES CORPORATION FOR A SPECIAL MEETING OF SHAREHOLDERS TO BE HELD ON FEBRUARY , 1998)
+(SOLICITED ON BEHALF OF THE BOARD OF DIRECTORS OF GROUP TECHNOLOGIES

+CORPORATION FOR A SPECIAL MEETING OF SHAREHOLDERS

+TO BE HELD ON MARCH 16, 1998)

-The undersigned hereby appoints Roger W. Johnson, Henry F. Frigon and Sidney R. Petersen, and any of them, with full power of substitution, as attorneys and proxies for the undersigned, to represent and vote shares of common stock of Group Technologies Corporation, a Florida corporation ("GTC") standing in my name on the books and records of GTC at the close of business on December 31, 1997, which the undersigned is entitled to cast at the Special Meeting of Shareholders to be held at the Holiday Inn located at 2701 East Fowler Avenue, Tampa, Florida, on Tuesday, February 24, 1998 at 10:00 a.m. local time, and at any and all adjournments or postponements, as follows: 1.
-To approve the Third Amended and Restated Agreement and Plan of Reorganization dated as of January 9, 1998 (the "Reorganization Agreement") by and among GTC, Group Financial Partners, Inc., Tube Turns Technologies, Inc. and Bell Technologies, Inc., including the issuance of shares of GTC voting common stock, par value \$.01 per share ("GTC Common Stock"), contemplated thereby. [] FOR [] AGAINST [] ABSTAIN 2.
-Conditioned upon the approval of proposal 1 and further conditioned upon the failure to approve proposal 4, to approve an amendment to GTC's Articles of Incorporation to increase the authorized shares of GTC Common Stock from 40,000,000 shares to 60,000,000 shares. [] FOR [] AGAINST [] ABSTAIN 3.
-Conditioned upon the approval of proposal 1, to approve an amendment to GTC's Articles of Incorporation to effect a 1-for-4 reverse stock split. [] FOR [] AGAINST [] ABSTAIN 4.
-Conditioned upon the approval of proposal 1, to approve the reincorporation of GTC in Delaware through the merger of GTC with and into a newly formed Delaware corporation wholly-owned by GTC. [] FOR [] AGAINST [] ABSTAIN THIS PROXY WILL BE VOTED FOR EACH OF THE PROPOSAL(S) STATED ABOVE IF NO CHOICE IS MADE HEREON.
+The undersigned hereby appoints Jeffrey T. Gill and Thomas W. Lovelock and either of them, with full power of substitution, as attorneys and proxies for the undersigned, to represent and vote shares of common stock of Group Technologies Corporation, a Florida corporation ("GTC") standing in my name on the books and records of GTC at the close of business on February 9, 1998, which the undersigned is entitled to cast at the Special Meeting of Shareholders to be held at the Holiday Inn located at 2701 East Fowler Avenue, Tampa, Florida, on Monday, March 16, 1998 at 10:00 a.m. local time, and at any and all adjournments or postponements, as follows:

+1 1 •

+Reorganization and among GTC, Bell Technologi dated as of Febr Group Financial es, Inc., includ uary 5, 1998 (the " Partners, Inc., Tub ing the issuance of Agreement and Plan of Reorganization Agreement") by Turns Technologies, Inc. and shares of GTC voting common "), contemplated thereby.

+[] FOR [] AGAINST [] ABSTAIN

+the failure to Incorporation t approve proposal 4, to approve an a uthorized shares of 1 and further conditioned upon mendment to GTC's Articles of GTC Common Stock from

+[] FOR [] AGAINST [] ABSTAIN

+1, to approve an amendment to 4 reverse stock split.

+[] FOR [] AGAINST [] ABSTAIN

+reincorporation of GTC in Delaw proval of proposal are through the mer on wholly-owned by ger of GTC with and into a

+[] FOR [] AGAINST [] ABSTAIN

+THIS PROXY OR EACH OF THE PROP OSAL(S) STATED ABOVE IF NO

-To vote in their discretion upon other matters incidental to the conduct of the Special Meeting or any adjournment thereof.
+their discretio ting or any adjo s incidental to the conduct of

-Should the undersigned be present and elect to vote at the Special Meeting or at any adjournment thereof and, after notification to the Secretary of GTC at the Special Meeting of the shareholder's decision to terminate this Proxy, then the power of said attorneys and proxies shall be deemed terminated and of no further force and effect.
+or at any adjou the Special Mee arnment thereof a eting of the shar aid attorneys and nd, after notificat eholder's decision o vote at the Special Meeting ion to the Secretary of GTC at to terminate this Proxy, then deemed terminated and of no

-The undersigned acknowledges receipt of a Notice of Special Meeting called for the day of February, 1998 and the Joint Proxy Statement/Prospectus dated the day of January, 1998 prior to the execution of this Proxy.
+for the 16th da y of March, 1998 - ice of Special Meeting called y Statement/Prospectus dated ion of this Proxy.

 DATE:

-Print Name of Shareholder
+t Name of Shareholder

-Signature of Shareholder DATE:
+nature of Shareholder

+DATE:

-Print Name of Shareholder
+Prin t Name of Shareholder

 (Please sign exactly as your name appears on the envelope in which this card was mailed.
 When signing as attorney, executor, administrator, trustee or guardian, please give your full title.
-If more than one trustee, all should sign.
-If shares are held jointly, each holder should sign.)
+If more than one trustee, all should